 This is CruiseMapper's hub listing all the world's newest and largest cruise ferry ships.
 Our list of passenger ferries includes vessels operated by the world's largest ferry companies.
 The below-listed links are internal and redirect to company's review here.
-"Routes" link (in brackets by line) is also internal and shows company's services as homeports and ships.
+The "routes" and "fleet" links (in brackets by brand) are also internal and show company's vessels and services (homeports/crossing times).

 - VIKING LINE, STENA LINE, TALLINK-SILJA LINE, FINNLINES, TT LINE

 - DFDS SEAWAYS, P&O FERRIES, BRITTANY FERRIES, IRISH FERRIES

 - COLOR LINE, BALEARIA, MOBY LINES, GRIMALDI LINES

 - GNV (Grandi Navi Veloci), TIRRENIA, SNCM (Maritima Ferries)